magrathealabs/playbook/docs/4-engineering.md

 When creating a Pull Request, include:

 * A description of the feature we are delivering
-* The Trello story url
-* Refer back to PR on Trello card
-* Add screen shots of the new behavior if applicable
+* Screenshots of the new behavior if applicable
 * Details about how to test them
-* When the feature includes a critical change in the system, like database migration of any task that should be run in the production environment, we include details about how to run them.
+* Details about how to run migrations or any task that should be run in the production environment

 ### Tests